The DeFi Growth Funnel Explained: From First Visit to Revenue

 Non-linear paths make it harder to interpret drop off, which is why funnel design must account for re-entry and cross protocol behavior.

-Mapping funnel stages to onchain events
+Mapping funnel stages to onchain outcomes

 DeFi funnel stages must be mapped to verifiable onchain events because there is no centralized account system to rely on.